mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 NB `@font-feature-values` is NOT supported

-**Note:** `font-variant` specifies a single property in CSS2, whereas in CSS3 it has become a shorthand for all the other `font-variant-*` properties. `font-variant: small-caps` was the form supported in CSS2, and will work in mPDF.
+<strong>Note:</strong> `font-variant` specifies a single property in CSS2, whereas in CSS3 it has become a shorthand
+for all the other `font-variant-*` properties. `font-variant: small-caps` was the form supported in CSS2, and will work in mPDF.

 See notes later about font kerning.

 Examples:

-{% highlight php %}
+{% highlight css %}
 /* use small-cap alternate glyphs */

 .smallcaps { font-feature-settings: "smcp" on; }